Azure/Ignite2019_IaC_pre-day_docs/Ansible/01-Basics/Guide.md

 ## How to start

+Create a folder on the lab virtual machine where you will save all your Ansible playbooks.

-We recommend to use VS Code for creating playbooks and running your playbook in Cloud Shell in this lab.
+We recommend using VS Code for creating playbooks and running your playbook in Cloud Shell in this lab.

 [Ansible](https://marketplace.visualstudio.com/items?itemName=vscoss.vscode-ansible) and [Azure account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extensions are required and already installed in your VS Code environment.
 The [Ansible extension overview](https://marketplace.visualstudio.com/items?itemName=vscoss.vscode-ansible) provides good guidance on what you need to do to get started.
 On a high level: